HomeMy WebLinkAbout1937-05-25 474

 required when the main is extended past the balance of

 Water main his property.
-Without such an agreement, he doubted '
+Without such an agreement, he doubted

-in Shade if'one Town Meeting could bind another Town Meeting.
+in Shade if one Town Meeting could bind another Town Meeting.

 Street.
 He included in his letter an article to be inserted in

-the warrant prodding the extension was requested.
+the warrant providing the extension was requested.

 The Clerk informed the Board that Mr. Hayden